ghyoun/potato_films/README.md

 ## Overview

-You work for FreshPotatoes.com, a website that collects anonymous reviews about films.
-Their online platform allows administrators to create, read, edit, and delete data relating to films, and allows users to view film data and create/edit their personal reviews.
+You work for FreshPotatoes.com, a website where users write reviews for actors and movies.

-FreshPotatoes.com needs your help.
+The website team needs your help.
 They want to allow external partners - like Netflix and HBOGo - to access their data.
-The FreshPotatoes team has defined a RESTful API to be built.
+The FreshPotatoes team has defined a RESTful API they want you to build.

-Read through the instructions below, fork/clone the codebase, and submit a pull request when ready!
+Fork this repo, read through the instructions, and get to work!
+Submit a pull request when ready.

 ---

 ## Codebase

 The FreshPotatoes API service is separate from their customer-facing web application.
-You have been provided with starter code and tests built with Node, Express, Mocha, and SQLite, and the database schema has been created - read through the entity-relationship diagram for more context:
+In this repo, you'll find the code that powers their API: starter code and tests built with Node, Express, Mocha, and SQLite.
+The database schema is also provided - read through the entity-relationship diagram for more context:

 <p align="center">
   <img src="https://i.imgur.com/MuWQUfS.png">
 </p>

-All the files needed to start the server are in this repository.
-The data and database are already set up in a `database.db` file.

-Once you’ve cloned, install the node modules: `$ npm install`
+Once you’ve cloned your fork, install the node modules: `$ npm install`

 Then, run your application:  `$ npm start`

-To run integration tests, run `$ npm test`
+To run integration tests, run: `$ npm test`

+*NOTE*: Do not modify the test suite provided.

-### Relevant Documentation
+#### Relevant Documentation

 * [Node.js v6 docs](https://nodejs.org/dist/latest-v6.x/docs/api/)
 * [ExpressJS API docs](http://expressjs.com/en/4x/api.html)